juliairsalina/ttaro-ttaro/README.md

 - coordinating settlement through an in-app wallet
 - keeping users in control through approval before important actions

-The goal is to let ttaro-ttaro handle the repetitive and socially uncomfortable parts, while the user stays in control.
+The goal is to let 따로따로 handle the repetitive and socially uncomfortable parts, while the user stays in control.

 ---

 ## Who This Is For (Target Audience)

-ttaro-ttaro is designed for **small social groups of 3–8 people** who frequently share expenses during trips, outings, or temporary group activities.
+따로따로 is designed for **small social groups of 3–8 people** who frequently share expenses during trips, outings, or temporary group activities.

 Examples include: